-• For students funded as RAs or on training grants, 20 hours/week for research activity is required.
+• For students funded as RAs or on training grants, 20 hours/week for research activities are required.
 This minimum is dictated by their funding source.
+As stated above, research activity on grants not related to the student's own research should not take up more than 15 hours per week.